IvanFan/skilltree/python-tricks.md

 If you have a huge list and you only want to read it once, then yield is the best choice

+When you calling the function, the code within the function is actually not running.** It just return the generator object**

+When we using for to go through the iteration, the code will work.

+The difficult part is:

+When the for loop print the returned generator object for the first time, the code in the function begin to work until it reach the keyword yield.
+Then it returns the first response.
+Next loop will also run only once and return one response